Robertfarb/whiteboarding-curriculum/w12/day2.md

   * Get comfortable with these interfaces before you start applying.
 Companies use these for interviews and take-home challenges.

 ### Late Morning
-* Roll call at 10am to facilitate previous evening's lecture.
+* Roll call at 10am
 * Finish Dynamic Arrays Project

 ### Afternoon